tiendat2k3dev/quan-ly-nguoi-dung-frontend-v1/README.md

 ```
 ## Notes

-- This project is part of a team of 7 members
+- This project is a personal project.
 - My main responsibility: Frontend development & integration

 ## Related Repositories